vessels-tech/papers/mywell/tech4dev/talk.md

 The real key here is that MyWell aims to empower farmers to be a part of their own solutions.

 ## Impact: Builds Groundwater sharing within communities.
 And that MyWell enables groundwater sharing between communities.
 As I said eariler, one of the key outcomes of MyWell's parent project were these village groundwater cooperatives.
-VGS need data in order to assess what measures need to be taken, and these data need to be collected in a scalable manner, and insights need to be localised for those communities.
+VGC need data in order to assess what measures need to be taken, and these data need to be collected in a scalable manner, while still delivering insights that are localised for those communities.

 ## Results: Field Trials + Workshops